subquery/documentation/docs/quickstart/quickstart_chains/ethereum-chainlink.md

 It first retrieves the previous data feed using the address provided in the event.
 Then, it checks if the previous data feed is null (meaning it doesn't exist) or if the latest aggregator address in the event is not a zero address.
 If either condition is true, it creates a new data feed with various attributes and saves it to the database.
 If the previous data feed exists and the latest aggregator address is not a zero address, it updates the live status of the previous data feed and, if it's set to false, records the deprecation time.

 🎉 Now, you've effectively developed the handling logic for the data feed registry smart contract and populated queryable entity `DataFeed`.
-This means you're ready to move on to the [construction phase](#build-your-project) to test the indexer's functionality thus far.
+This means you're ready to move on to the [build phase](#build-your-project) to test the indexer's functionality thus far.

 ### Data Feed Aggregator Contracts